mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 ### Frequent resync requests

-Occassional resync requests are okay in case when the connection is lost, or some internal bug of XHR/WebSocket causes out-of-order message to be sent in rare case.
+Occassional resync requests are okay in case when the connection is lost, or some internal bug of WEBSOCKET_XHR causes out-of-order message to be sent in rare case.
 However, frequent resync requests should definitely not happen on regular basis - if they do, there's some kind of problem going on.

-I can envision the following scenario for Long-Polling:
+I can envision the following scenario for LONG_POLLING:

 1. Client encounters out-of-order message as described above.
 2. Client gives up waiting for the older message and sends resync over a new fresh connection.
 3. The server responds, and the client resyncs successfully.
 4. Client immediately opens a new connection but sends nothing.
 Goto 1.

-The same thing can not happen with XHR/WebSocket:
+The same thing can not happen with WEBSOCKET_XHR:

 1. Client encounters out-of-order message as described above.
 2. Client gives up waiting for the older message and sends resync over a new fresh XHR connection.